IQKV/sample-spring-webmvc-rest-api-template/README.md

 ## 🧩 Features

+- **Modular Architecture** with Spring Modulith for better code organization and boundaries
 - Authentication and security via Spring Security
 - Relational persistence with JPA/Hibernate
 - Database migrations with Liquibase